andrlikp/Image-Scene-Text-Data-Generator/Image_dataset_download/readme.md

 This folder can help you get required ammount of images.

-First DOWNLOAD and EXTRACT dataset, then execute file "dataset_extraction_and_download.py" or "dataset_extraction_and_download.ipynb", they are same.
+First DOWNLOAD and EXTRACT dataset, then download and execute file "dataset_extraction_and_download.py" or "dataset_extraction_and_download.ipynb" INSIDE dataset folder.
 Codes use threading.
 Adjust number of downloaded images at last line in main().
 Default is 6000.